swilli21/UVA2024Capstone/README.md

 ### Metric: Cosine Similarity
 - Cosine similarity works best when the rag text and MedLM output are semantically related.

-If they are discussing completely different topics, the similarity score will be low, even if the words are similar.

 Cosine Calculation: Once we have the vectors, we calculate the cosine of the angle between them.
 The cosine value ranges from -1 to 1:
 - 1: The vectors are perfectly aligned (identical).
 - 0: The vectors are orthogonal (completely different).
 - -1: The vectors are perfectly opposite.

-Interpretation: A higher cosine similarity score indicates a greater degree of similarity between the model's output and the reference text.
+Interpretation: A higher cosine similarity score indicates a greater degree of similarity between the model's output and the rag text.
+If they are discussing completely different topics, the similarity score will be low, even if the words are similar.

 ### Metric: Bleu (Recall-Oriented Understudy for Gisting Evaluation) and Rogue Scores
 - ROUGE focuses on recall, measuring how well the generated text covers the key information present in the reference text.

-ROUGE variants:
+ROUGE variants: each variant calculates the recall of the generated text compared to the reference text.
----  ROUGE-N (measuring the overlap of n-grams)
+- ROUGE-N (measuring the overlap of n-grams)
----  ROUGE-L (measuring the longest common subsequence)
+- ROUGE-L (measuring the longest common subsequence)
----  ROUGE-S (measuring the number of overlapping sentences).
+- ROUGE-S (measuring the number of overlapping sentences).

-- Recall calculation: Each variant calculates the recall of the generated text compared to the reference text.

-- Interpretation: A higher ROUGE score indicates that the MedLM output captures more of the important information from the reference text.
+Interpretation: A higher ROUGE score indicates that the MedLM output captures more of the important information from the rag text.

 # Results
 - Aim: